 My interest in midwifery began when I was encouraged by a friend to seek out midwifery care with my own pregnancy in 2005.
 I did not know what midwives did or how they worked and so when I approached them for care, I had no idea that it would be a life changing experience!
 My journey into motherhood has not always been easy and after a year long struggle with postpartum depression after the birth of my daughter, I decided to find out more about ways to support women and families during this transformative time in their lives.
 Midwifery was the path that I was looking for.

 Before being accepted into the Midwifery Education Program at Laurentian University in 2010, I worked as a labour and postpartum doula and attended the University of Waterloo on a part time basis, as well as being a full time mom.
-I graduated, with honours, from Laurentian in the spring of 2014.
+I graduated, with honours, from Laurentian in 2014.
 Clinical placements were completed in London, Owen Sound, Rankin Inlet in Nunavut, and Muskoka.

 I spent a year working in Kingston with a large group of supportive and generous colleagues.
 As a single mom, I made the decision to return to living closer to family, most of whom are in Perth and Oxford counties.
 I am excited to have the opportunity help this practice truly establish its roots!